BlockchainAtColumbia/BlockchainsAndCryptocurrencies/README.md

 **Contact** :  blockchain@columbia.edu

 ## [Location](https://www.google.com/maps/place/Barnard+Hall/@40.8086986,-73.9637763,18z/data=!4m5!3m4!1s0x0:0xcb13ae98cab54656!8m2!3d40.8092104!4d-73.963948) : Barnard Hall Room 409
+All lecturers will be held in Barnard Hall Rm.
+409 unless otherwise indicated.
+We will update this page and send a notice to the mailing list if there is a change in room.

 ## [Date and Time](https://calendar.google.com/calendar?cid=Y29sdW1iaWEuZWR1X2l2Z24wODdibGU5bWhhZ3ZoZGZpc3FtcmRzQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) : Thursdays from 6:00 - 7:00 pm
+The lecturers will be held weekly on Thursday with the exception of Thanksgiving Break (11/22).

 ## Prerequisites
 There are no prerequisites for this course.
 However, having taken COMS W3137 Data Structures and Algorithms or an equivalent will be helpful in understanding some of the data structures described in the course.